CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Related Work

 \subsection{CEFR-Based Educational Technology}

-The CEFR is a foundational standard in educational technology, widely applied in the automatic assessment of short sentences~\cite{Tack:17,Uchida:24}, teaching materials~\cite{Pilan:16}, writing skills~\cite{Kerz:21,Schmalz:21}, and learner proficiency~\cite{Gaillat:22}.
-Recent research has also focused on the interaction between LLMs and the CEFR, exploring how well these models understand proficiency levels~\cite{Benedetto:25} and how to control the difficulty of the vocabulary and sentences they generate~\cite{Alfter:24,Malik:24,Barayan:25}.
-These efforts, along with the development of numerous CEFR-aligned lexical datasets, underscore the CEFR's central role in the field.
+The CEFR is a foundational standard in educational technology and is widely applied in the automatic assessment of short sentences~\cite{Tack:17,Uchida:24}, teaching materials~\cite{Pilan:16}, writing skills~\cite{Kerz:21,Schmalz:21}, and learner proficiency~\cite{Gaillat:22}.
+The interaction between LLMs and the CEFR has been the focus of recent studies, which have explored how well these models understand proficiency levels~\cite{Benedetto:25} and how to control the difficulty of the vocabulary and sentences they generate~\cite{Alfter:24,Malik:24,Barayan:25}.
+These studies, together with the development of numerous CEFR-aligned lexical datasets, underscore the central role of the CEFR in the field.

-For example, the CEFRLex project provides machine-readable lexical resources with word and sense frequency counts by CEFR level~\cite{Pintard:20} for English and other languages~\citelanguageresource{Durlich:18,Francois:14,Tack:18,Francois:16,Volodina:16}.
+For example, the CEFRLex project provides machine-readable lexical resources with word-level frequency counts by CEFR level~\cite{Pintard:20} for English and other languages\footnote{Only the Dutch resource NT2Lex provides frequency information at the word-sense level.}~\citelanguageresource{Durlich:18,Francois:14,Tack:18,Francois:16,Volodina:16}.
 However, it does not assign a unique CEFR level to each sense, making it unsuitable for tasks requiring sense-specific proficiency annotations.
-The Sense Complexity Dataset (SeCoDa)~\citelanguageresource{Strohmaier:20} does provide sense-in-context CEFR annotations, but its sense labels are not aligned with those of WordNet, and its small size (1,432 words) limits its applicability within WordNet's semantic framework.
-Our work addresses these gaps by annotating over 110,000 word instances with sense-specific CEFR levels, thereby substantially expanding the available data on lexical difficulty.
+The Sense Complexity Dataset (SeCoDa)~\citelanguageresource{Strohmaier:20} provides sense-in-context CEFR annotations, but its sense labels are not aligned with those of WordNet.
+In addition, its small size, 1,432 words, limits its applicability within WordNet's semantic framework.
+Our work addresses these gaps by annotating more than 110,000 word instances with sense-specific CEFR levels, thereby substantially expanding the available data on lexical difficulty.